-Qualifying households will have electric or solid fuel central heating, no central heating or an old or broken oil or LPG boiler.
-Heating systems with oil or LPG boilers must be at least 15 years old or be broken beyond viable repair for these properties to be eligible for whole house solutions.
+Qualifying households will have electric or solid fuel central heating, no central heating or an old inefficient or broken oil, natural gas or LPG boiler.
+Heating systems with oil, natural gas or LPG boilers must be at least 15 years old or be broken beyond viable repair for these properties to be eligible for whole house solutions.
 Schemes replacing old oil or LPG boilers should ensure that the make, model type and age of the boiler are recorded.

 NISEP schemes must target these qualifying properties and set appropriate vulnerability criteria to ensure that funds are used to assist those most in need.
-Whole house solutions should include a full package of energy efficiency measure, such as those described below:
+Whole house solutions should include a full package of energy efficiency measure, such as those described below.
+(See Appendix 6 for required specifications of measures.)
+The typical indicative cost (three bedroom semi-detached property, EST July 2013) of these measures is shown in brackets, providing a typical package cost of approximately £4,400.

-- Cavity wall insulation (£460); - Full loft insulation (£570); - Hot water cylinder insulation (£12); - An efficient central heating system with controls (Average £3,700); - Lagging of hot and cold water pipes; - If deemed necessary and appropriate, solar PV can also be provided; - Internal or external solid wall insulation for hard to treat homes; - Energy efficient lighting/light bulbs may also be provided as part of a whole house solution.
+- Cavity wall insulation (£420); - Full loft insulation (£450); - Hot water cylinder insulation (£15); - An efficient central heating system with an 'A' rated boiler and full heating controls (Average £3,200); - Lagging of hot and cold water pipes; - Internal or external solid wall insulation for 'hard to treat' homes that is solid walled homes without a cavity; - Energy efficient lighting/light bulbs may also be provided as part of a whole house solution. - In some circumstances, if deemed necessary and appropriate, renewable technologies may be included as a measure.
+However, renewable technologies/measures for which there are other substantial grants or incentives available will not be eligible for consideration.